top of page

 Do Not Miss Out on "The Participant" in Your Company

-Not everyone wants the spotlight.
-Not everyone wants the corner office, the team-lead title, or the thunderous applause at the quarterly all-hands.
-And here’s the leadership insight that might surprise you: That’s not only okay—it’s essential.
+Not everyone wants the spotlight, a corner office, the team-lead title, or the thunderous applause at the quarterly all-hands.
+And here’s the leadership insight that might surprise you: That person is essential to your team.

 There are people on your team whose primary drive isn’t recognition, control, or advancement.
 Instead, they thrive by simply being a meaningful part of something bigger than themselves.
 These are your “Participants.”
 And if you don’t understand them, you might be mismanaging one of your most consistent, loyal, and quietly powerful contributors on your team that will have your back longer than anyone else.